 Institute for the Study of Societal Issues

 Founded in 2009 by merging the Institute for the Study of Social Change and the Survey Research Center, the Institute for the Study of Societal Issues (ISSI) provides an intellectual home for quantitative and qualitative interdisciplinary research on societal issues.
 ISSI's research mandate is to focus on the wide array of issues that permeate public debate, politics, and policy in societies throughout the world.
 Attention is given to the multiple ways that the economy; the social divisions of race, class, and gender; and the environment impact various societies.
 Although a significant amount of the Institute's scholarship is focused on American society, international events and issues that impact American social life, as well as those that impact various other societies, are also studied.
 A particular focus is placed on the development of innovative methodological tools for conducting social science research.
-Researchers at the Institute use a variety of methodologies that include survey research, experiments, participant observation, in-depth interviewing, and historical archives.
-Further, there is a continuous effort to develop innovative methodological tools for conducting social science research, and to teach new approaches within these broad methodologies and teach them to interested scholars and practitioners.
-The third theme involves the collection and archiving of national, state, and local data sets for public analysis and the dissemination of and technical support for the use of these data.
+Researchers at the Institute use a variety of methodologies that include survey research, experiments, participant observation, in-depth interviewing, oral histories, and historical archives.
+There is a continuous effort to develop innovative methodological tools for conducting social science research, and to teach new approaches within these broad methodologies to interested scholars and practitioners.

-The Institute has a number of centers that initiate multidisciplinary research projects in addition to a variety of other activities including the development of research monographs, colloquia and conferences, data archiving, and training workshops.
+ISSI has seven centers that initiate multidisciplinary research projects in addition to a variety of other activities including the development of research monographs, colloquia and conferences, and training workshops.
 Descriptions of current research projects can be found on each Center’s website.

 - Center for Ethnographic Research is devoted to research involving direct observation of social interaction in urban areas.
 Research using the three traditions of direct observation (positivist, symbolic interaction, and ethnomethodology) are represented within the center.
 Current projects include violence in schools, work strategies among poor youth in Iran and Morocco, sacrifice among US armed service families, health behavior among the elderly poor, Palestinians in refugees camps, and the influence of ethnicity and religion on Arab American business networks.